boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 For now, we will set the `authorize` configuration to `all`, so anyone can trigger it.

 Additionally, the current `CreatePost` command will not trigger any event, so we will have to come back later to set the event that this command will fire up.
+This is done in the `handle` method of the command class.
+Leave it as it is for now.

 If everything went well, you should have now the code you can see on the right.